10 Of The Coolest And Most Unusual Things To Do In Paris

 The distances in France begin at Point Zero in Paris.
 It is located in front of the Notre Dame Cathedral.

-A small, octagonal brass plate in the ground marks the geographic centre of Paris.
+A small, octagonal brass plate in the ground marks the geographic center of Paris.

 For decades, tourists have invented and performed their good luck rituals around the spot.